MalTheLegend104/WallOS/README.md

 64-Bit hobby OS.
 Currently only supports x86-64, but hope to expand to Aarch64 and potentially other platforms.

+> Disclaimer: Currently the CI/CD is broken.
+I recently changed how the project is built, and have yet to update the CI/CD to reflect those changes.

 ## Project Structure

 ### **The general project structure is this:**